kamckeev/Weather-Api/README.md

 Comparing cloud cover across latitudes produce no correlation either, though there are clusters of cities with 0, 75, and 90% cloud covers.

 A comparison of wind speed across latitudes has no strong correlations either.
 A majority of cities sampled are enjoying a leisurely wind speed right around 3mph.

+More trends might have been seen if plotted across equitorial distance instead of lat/long, to analyze across a three-dimensional sphere instaead of a two-dimensional lat/long grid.